sjsu-library/unionist/_template/obj89.md

 volume: '1'
 issue: '6'
-transcription: Never did any soul do good, but it came readier to do the same again, with moreenjoyment.
-Never was love or gratitude, or bounty practiced but with increasingjoy, which made the practice still more in love with the fair act.—<em>Shaftsbury.</em>
+transcription: Never did any soul do good, but it came readier to do the same again, with more<br>enjoyment.
+Never was love or gratitude, or bounty practiced but with increasing<br>joy, which made the practice still more in love with the fair act.—<br><em>Shaftsbury.</em>
 Scholarly Notes:
 Commentary: 'The Earl of Shaftesbury, Anthony Ashley-Cooper, Characteristicks of Men,<br>Manners, Opinions, Times. , Volume II.
 Containing An Inquiry concerning Virtue<br>and Merit.